OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

         }
     ]
     ```

-1. If you're marketing the add-in through [AppSource](https://appsource.microsoft.com/), there's a further step.
-Give the "customOfficeAddin" property an additional child property named "assetId" with the AppSource asset ID as its value.
-The following is an example.

-    ```json
-    "hide": {
-        "customOfficeAddin": {
-            "officeAddinId": "b5a2794d-4aa5-4023-a84b-c60a3cbd33d4",
-            "assetId": "WA999999999"
-        }
-    }
-    ```

-    > [!NOTE]
-    >
-    > - The asset ID of the add-in in your unified manifest must match with an existing add-in that has been published by your seller account on Partner Center.
-If the asset ID of the add-in that you have linked in your unified manifest does not match an existing offer published by your seller account, the unified manifest submission will fail.
-You will need to update the right add-in asset ID and re-submit the unified manifest.
-    > - An existing add-in can only be hidden by a single unified manifest.
-At this time, you cannot use multiple unified manifests to hide the same add-in.
-If you try to hide an already linked add-in using a different unified manifest, the submission will fail.
-You will need to remove the linking and re-submit the unified manifest.

 Don't remove the existing add-in from AppSource or the Microsoft 365 Admin Center, or earlier versions of Office will no longer be able to use your add-in.